|Nutrition Facts (per serving)|

 |Dietary Fiber 0g||2%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Tsoureki is the traditional bread of Greek Easter.
+Tsoureki (pronounced tsoo-REH-kee) is the traditional bread of Greek Easter.
 It is a rich yeast braided bread flavored with orange and a delightful spice called mahlab (also called mahlepi), which is ground from the pits of wild cherries.
-You can find mahlab online or at ethnic grocery stores specializing in Greek or Middle Eastern products.
+You can find mahlab online or at international grocery stores specializing in Greek or Middle Eastern products.

 Every family has their own version of this special recipe, and this version has been enjoyed by my family for many, many years.
 It is a tradition to place a red-colored egg in the center of the top of the bread after it has risen before baking.
 This bread is delicious toasted or made into French toast.

 - 8 cups all-purpose flour (plus more for kneading)

 - 1/2 teaspoon salt

 - 1 1/2 cups milk (warmed, not hot)